Wrongful Termination

 If you are fired improperly or unjustly you may be entitled to reinstatement, back-pay and attorney fees.

-Demotions and Suspensions (longer than 14 days)
+Demotions and Suspensions (Longer Than 14 Days)

 Most federal civilian employees, including Postal Service employees who have served in the military, have the right to appeal such serious adverse actions to the Merit Systems Protection Board (MSPB).
-This is a federal administrative agency which makes “quasi-judicial” decisions on such cases.
+This is a federal administrative agency that makes “quasi-judicial” decisions on such cases.
 Decisions of the Board are appealable to the federal courts.
 The Board also has jurisdiction over other matters such as denials of disability retirement applications, reduction-in-force disputes, etc.

 Your employment is a valuable asset, and wrongful termination cases can result in your being reinstated to the job with back pay and benefits, plus payment of your attorney fees.

-As federal employment lawyers we have handled numerous wrongful termination cases.
+As federal employment lawyers, we have handled numerous wrongful termination cases.

-In 1978 Congress under President Jimmy Carter reformed the old Civil Service laws, abolishing the former Civil Service Commission and doling out its roles to three new agencies: the Merit Systems Protection Board (MSPB), the Office of Personnel Management (OPM), and the Office of Special Counsel (OSC).
+In 1978, Congress, under President Jimmy Carter, reformed the old Civil Service laws, abolishing the former Civil Service Commission and doling out its roles to three new agencies: the Merit Systems Protection Board (MSPB), the Office of Personnel Management (OPM), and the Office of Special Counsel (OSC).

 MSPB’s jurisdiction does not cover every dispute that an employee might have with the agency he or she works for.
 Its jurisdiction is limited primarily to actual or constructive adverse personnel actions (termination, suspension of more than 14 days, furlough for 30 days or less, reduction in grade and pay, RIF actions, etc.), denials of retirement applications, failure to re-employ, whistleblowing cases, and “mixed appeals” involving illegal discrimination in addition to another dispute over which the Board has jurisdiction.